input-output-hk/cardano-sl/docs/tls-authentication.md

 > **NOTE** If you build the application using Nix
 >
-> e.g. `$ nix-build -A connectScripts.stagingWallet -o connect-to-staging`
+> e.g. `$ nix-build -A connectScripts.staging.wallet -o connect-to-staging`
 >
 > There's nothing to do, certificates will be generated upon launching the cluster
 > if they're missing, using the default configuration.